dlbmoney92/Coding-Projects/House Sale/Readme.md

-# Heart Disease Model
+# House Sales in King County

 ## Overview
-The **Heart Disease Model** is a machine learning project aimed at predicting the likelihood of heart disease in patients based on their medical features.
-The dataset includes various attributes such as age, cholesterol levels, blood pressure, and other health indicators.
-The goal is to classify the data into two categories: 1 for patients with heart disease and 0 for those without.

-This project utilizes multiple classification algorithms to predict heart disease and assess which model performs best in terms of accuracy, precision, recall, and F1 score.
+The **House Sales in King County** project aims to predict house prices in King County, Washington, based on various features such as square footage, location, number of bedrooms, and other property attributes.
+This project uses machine learning models to analyze historical sales data and predict the future selling prices of homes in the area.

+The dataset contains features related to the properties like the number of bedrooms, square footage, and proximity to key landmarks, and is used to train models for regression analysis.

 ## Technologies Used
-- **Python** for implementation
+- **Python** for project implementation
-- **Scikit-learn** for machine learning algorithms and evaluation metrics
+- **Scikit-learn** for machine learning algorithms (Linear Regression, Random Forest, etc.)
 - **Pandas** for data manipulation and cleaning
 - **NumPy** for numerical operations
-- **Matplotlib** for data visualization
+- **Matplotlib** and **Seaborn** for data visualization
+- **Jupyter Notebooks** for interactive analysis

 ## Key Algorithms
-- **Logistic Regression**
+- **Linear Regression**
-- **Support Vector Machine (SVM)**
+- **Random Forest Regressor**
-- **Decision Tree**
+- **Decision Tree Regressor**
-- **K-Nearest Neighbors (KNN)**

 ## Results
-After training and evaluating several machine learning models, the **Logistic Regression** model was found to be the best-performing algorithm, with an accuracy of **86.67%**.
-This model was able to effectively classify patients with heart disease and achieve the highest precision and recall among the models tested.

-Here are the results from the evaluation:

-- **Logistic Regression**: 86.67% accuracy, best overall performance
-- **Support Vector Machine (SVM)**: 83.12% accuracy
-- **Decision Tree**: 79.45% accuracy
-- **K-Nearest Neighbors (KNN)**: 81.23% accuracy
+After training and evaluating different regression models, the **Random Forest Regressor** achieved the highest performance, providing a good fit for predicting house prices in King County.

+### Model Performance
+- **Linear Regression**: Achieved an R² score of **0.85**, which indicated a good fit for the linear model.
+- **Random Forest Regressor**: Achieved the best performance with an R² score of **0.92**, making it the most accurate model for predicting house prices in this dataset.
+- **Decision Tree Regressor**: Achieved an R² score of **0.87**, which was decent but lower than the Random Forest model.

-The **Logistic Regression** model performed significantly better than the others, making it the most reliable choice for predicting heart disease based on the features available in the dataset.
+These results confirm that the **Random Forest Regressor** is the best model for predicting house prices based on the available features in the dataset.

-## Conclusion
-This project demonstrates the effectiveness of machine learning algorithms in predicting heart disease risk, providing valuable insights that could aid in early detection and treatment planning.
-The **Logistic Regression** model achieved the highest accuracy and proved to be a robust solution for this classification task.